 YouTube is about more than content, of course.
 Content, and the eyeballs that it draws in might be said to be the fodder that feeds the real beast: online advertising.
 In this, YouTube once again is defined and defines the modern world, being a key part of one of the biggest advertising operations in all history.

 YouTube’s ubiquity makes it invaluable to Google/Alphabet in this regard, being able to offer targeted global reach that only Facebook can rival.
-We are only able to speculate what YouTube’s contribution to Alphabet’s revenue streams might be for the time being, though certainly it seems to safe to say that they are significant.
+And now we finally are coming to understand just how much of contribution YouTube makes to Google revenue.

 Online advertising is one of the defining businesses of the 21st century, so all is well for Google and YouTube for the foreseeable future, then?
 Well, perhaps not.
 Declining growth in Alphabet’s ad revenue (and in the market as a whole) show clearly that it is impossible to ever make such assertions.
 While it would be hasty to diagnose any sort of terminal decline, it would be equally hasty to suggest even Alphabet is impervious to negative trends.

 Certainly, YouTube will play a key role in how the online juggernaut attempts to stymie this decline.
 The online ad industry will be watching, with the consequences likely to be felt far and wide.
 Will users be able to feel it too?
 Given the centrality of YouTube in the modern media landscape, as a simple fact-of-life, we can’t rule it out…